alexwkleung/block-url-extension/README.md

 4. **Are you able to see the URLs in my browser history and visited sites?**

    - No, your browser history and visited sites are only seen by you.
-   - The extension will read the data of your tabs (URL, loading state, etc) but your browser history or visited sites are unknown.
+   - The extension will read the data of your tabs (URL, loading state, etc) only.
+Your browser history or visited sites are unknown to the extension - especially when it comes to the computational logic.

 5. **How can I confirm that you're not doing anything suspicious when I visit a URL?**